rnlow22/rnlow22/README.md

 I am a Mathematics and Statistics graduate with over 8 years of Data Science experience spanning across prestigious organizations like GXBank, Ernst & Young Consulting, iForte Intelligence (Huawei), and Celcom Mobile, I have honed my expertise in data analytics and data science.

-At GXBank, I spearheaded dashboard and analytics insights development, significantly reducing loading times and enhancing decision-making.
+At GXBank, I led the charge in developing dynamic dashboards and generating actionable insights, resulting in substantial reductions in loading times and empowering more informed decision-making processes.

-At Ernst & Young, I led teams in machine learning projects, achieving notable results in demand forecasting and operational efficiency.
-My tenure at iForte Intelligence saw me implementing advanced models for telecommunication operators, driving substantial improvements in forecast accuracy.
+In my role at Ernst & Young Consulting, I led a team of data scientists and engineers in spearheading advanced analytics initiatives for a prominent water utility company.
+This encompassed developing end-to-end machine learning models for various applications, including demand forecasting and asset optimization, utilizing Azure Databricks and Azure Machine Learning Platform.
+I facilitated weekly progress reviews, conducted workshops, and presented findings to stakeholders, driving understanding and adoption of data science solutions.
+Noteworthy achievements include deploying impactful models, receiving client recognition for dashboard design, and delivering operational business intelligence dashboards to C-level executives.

 Additionally, my work at Celcom Mobile focused on churn prediction and customer segmentation.
 I also contributed to academic research at the University Science Malaysia.

 * 🚀  My published research paper can be found [here](http://aip.scitation.org/doi/abs/10.1063/1.4954606)
 * 🌍  I'm based in Kuala Lumpur, Malaysia